ketchup-cfg/heavy-metal-django-machine/README.md

 $ coverage html
 ```

-the open htmlcov/index.html in a web browser.
+then open htmlcov/index.html in a web browser.